App-vNext/Polly/docs/strategies/hedging.md

 | `DelayGenerator`    | `null`                                                                     | Used for generating custom delays for hedging.
 If `null` then `Delay` is used.           |
 | `OnHedging`         | `null`                                                                     | Event that is raised when a hedging is performed.                                        |

-You can use the following special values for `Delay` or in `HedgingDelayGenerator`:
+You can use the following special values for `Delay` or in `DelayGenerator`:

 - `0 seconds` - the hedging strategy immediately creates a total of `MaxHedgedAttempts` and completes when the fastest acceptable result is available.
 - `-1 millisecond` - this value indicates that the strategy does not create a new hedged task before the previous one completes.
 This enables scenarios where having multiple concurrent hedged tasks can cause side effects.